 Over 168,000 Bay Area commuters and millions of local drivers are stuck every day in Silicon Valley traffic.
 Commutes are only getting longer and more frustrating, and our available public transportation is woefully inadequate.
 Billions have been wasted on the ill-conceived Bullet Train that is going nowhere, and our elected leaders have not been able to offer a solution for our traffic woes.
-Meanwhile, our housing prices are going through the roof.
+Meanwhile, housing prices are going through the roof, and fewer people are able to afford homes in Silicon Valley within close proximity to their workplace.
 We need innovative measures to tackle these two issues simultaneously.

-My vision is to build a cutting-edge, tunnel-enclosed high-speed transportation system based on the Hyperloop technology that would bring 12.2 million people living in the 21 counties of the Northern California Megaregion within a short commute of Silicon Valley jobs; and affordable homes within 21 minutes of Silicon Valley workers.
-Operating at average speeds of 600 mph (top speed 760), the eco-friendly and noise-free Hyperloop could cross the 150 miles between Yuba City and San Jose in under 15 minutes.
+My vision is for a cutting-edge, tunnel-enclosed high-speed transportation system with cutting-edge technology such as the hyperloop technology that would bring 12.2 million people living in the 21 counties of the Northern California Megaregion within a short commute of Silicon Valley jobs; and affordable homes within 21 minutes of Silicon Valley workers.
+Operating at average speeds of 600 mph (top speed 760), the zero greenhouse gas, and noise-free hyperloop system could cross the 150 miles between Yuba City and San Jose in under 15 minutes.

-The entire Northern California Megaregion would become part of a Mega Silicon Valley innovation economy, experiencing increased opportunity, retaining talent and providing affordable housing options for all.
-(See op-ed piece)
+The entire Northern California Megaregion would become part of a Mega Silicon Valley innovation economy, experiencing increased opportunity, retaining talent, and providing affordable housing options for all.